-AGS-004 is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.2 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s immune response to HIV in a person who is already infected with HIV.5
+AGS-004 is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.2 Ais a type of vaccine that is designed to improve the body’s to HIV in a person who already has HIV.5

 How are clinical trials of investigational vaccines conducted?

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.10